+where $\delta \psi_p(t)$ is caused by the rearrangement of the topological networks of particles due to cage-breaking relaxation, while $\psi_e(t)$ is attributed to vibrational displacements of particles in the cage, whose magnitude can be reflected by Debye-Waller factor~\cite{kim2018effect}.
+For disordered systems near jamming point, $\psi_p(t)$ freezes and hardly evolves, becoming a spatial quenched disorder $\delta \psi_{\mathrm{qc}}$ whose influence is persistent and much stronger than the fluctuating $\delta \psi_e(t)$.
+By neglecting $\delta \psi_e(t)$ field, Eqs.~(\ref{Adiff_eq}-\ref{diff_eq}) reduce to the field theory of directed percolation (DP) with quenched disorder, or heterogeneous DP ~\cite{hooyberghs2004absorbing,moreira1996critical,vojta2005critical}.

-\subparagraph{Mapping to heterogeneous DP} Finally, we study the critical behaviors of the BRO model in the close packing limit ($\varepsilon \rightarrow 0$).
-In this limit, the particle configuration can be regarded as static during the relaxation process.
-From the perspective of field theory, this scenario corresponds to $\theta=0$ in Eq.(\ref{diff_eq}), where the evolution of density field $\psi$ is completely forbidden.
-Thus, $\psi$ acts as pure quenched disorder in the dynamics of $\rho$ field, essentially changing the CDP universality to the directed percolation (DP) with quenched disorder~\cite{hooyberghs2004absorbing,moreira1996critical,vojta2005critical}.
-The classical contact model is the simplest realization of DP~\cite{1974Contact,jensen1992critical}.
-To test this idea, we simulate a contact model on the networks composed of nearly jammed particles generated by the BRO model at $\varepsilon=0.01 \sigma$, where each particle represents a node.
+where $a'=a+\omega \psi_0$.
+The classical contact model on a heterogeneous network is the simplest realization of heterogeneous DP~\cite{1974Contact,jensen1992critical, vojta2009infinite}.
+To test the above idea, we simulate a contact model on the networks composed of nearly jammed particles generated by the BRO model at $\varepsilon=0.01 \sigma$, where each particle represents a node.
 We find that the topology of the contact network alone does not affect the critical behaviors of systems.
-However, if the infection rate of a node is proportional to the activity durations of the corresponding particle (see the Method section for details), the activity distribution of this contact model exhibits dynamic heterogeneity resembling that of the high density BRO model, as shown in Fig.~\ref{fig4.contact}(b, d).
-Correspondingly, the finite size scaling of $P_s(t)$ in Fig.~\ref{fig4.contact}(c) also exhibits similar anomalous behaviors as the BRO model in the close packing limit in Fig.~\ref{fig4.contact}(a).
-This similarity proves that the critical behaviors of the BRO model in the nearly jammed configuration correspond to DP on hierarchical heterogeneous network.
-Moreover, the Griffiths effect becomes stronger as the heterogeneity increases in the DP model, i.e., for $k=2, 4$. (see Fig.~S10).
-It should be noted that our previous modified BRO model with cell-size quenched-disorder fails to account for the Griffiths effect at the close packing limit, because the correlation at this point spans the system size, leaving the topology of heterogeneous network to play the dominant role.
+However, if the infection rate of a node is proportional to the activity durations of the corresponding particle, i.e., $k=1$ (see the Method Section for details), the activity duration distribution of this contact model exhibits dynamic heterogeneity resembling that of the high density BRO model (Fig.~\ref{fig6.contact}(b, d)).
+Correspondingly, the finite size scaling of $P_s(t)$ in Fig.~\ref{fig6.contact}(c) also exhibits similar anomaly as the BRO model in the close packing limit ( Fig.~\ref{fig6.contact}(a)).
+Moreover, the Griffiths effects become stronger as the heterogeneity increases in the DP model, i.e., for $k=2, 4$. (see Fig.~S14).
+These similarities prove that the BRO model in the nearly jammed configuration corresponds to heterogeneous DP model.